jz393/jz393.github.io/writing/5-wellness-in-modernity.md

 Generally, if you feel the need to avoid something out of fear (like I did), it’s a telltale sign that something is wrong.
 And you can only run away for so long.

 ## Conclusion
 It’s been quite the journey prioritizing health and fitness in the era of rapid technological advancement.
-Leaving an engineering career, I still face everyday challenges, just as I did at work—incremental changes, trial and error, constant troubleshooting.
+Leaving an engineering career, I still face everyday challenges, just as I did at work: incremental changes, trial and error, constant troubleshooting.

 I am no stranger to cramming.
 I’ve historically relied on late-night sessions to prepare for exams, watching a whole semester’s worth of lectures in a week while I've zoned out in (or even skipped) the actual classes.
 Now, I need to make up for a quarter-century of blissful unawareness about my diet and activity.